Asymmetric Number Partitioning with Splitting and Interval Targets

-If it returns a $t$-feasible partition, we are done.
-Otherwise, by \Cref{lem:onealmostfull}, every partition into $(n-2)$ machines must have at least one almost-full machine; but by \Cref{lem:structure}\eqref{prop:2-almost-full}, all machines $3,\ldots,n$ are not almost-full --- a contradiction.
-Therefore, if the {\sf FPTAS} does not find a $t$-feasible partition, we answer ``no''.
-Machines 1 and 2 require a more complicated algorithm. \footnote{Using a simple {\sf FPTAS} for {\sf Subset Sum} to solve our problem is not possible since the total length of the jobs may equal $(r_1 + r_2)(S+dM)$ and our goal is to schedule the jobs among two machines of capacity $(r_1 + r_2)(S+dM)$, which means that no approximation is allowed.
-Therefore, we need to pre-process the jobs in some way.
-The technique we use is to inverse the job length.
-Even after inverting the jobs, we need an additional cardinality constraint enforcing that there are exactly $m_i$ jobs in machine $i$.} that is explained in the following section.
+If it returns a $v$-feasible partition, we are done.
+Otherwise, by {\sf FPTAS} definition, every partition into $(n-2)$ bins must have at least one almost-full bin.
+But by \Cref{lem:structure}\ref{prop:2-almost-full}, all bins $3,\ldots,n$ are not almost-full which is a contradiction.
+Therefore, if the {\sf FPTAS} does not find a $v$-feasible partition, we answer ``no''.
+Bins 1 and 2 require a more complicated algorithm\footnote{Using a simple {\sf FPTAS} for {\sf Subset Sum} to solve our problem is not possible since the sum of the items may equal $(r_1 + r_2)(S+uM)$ and our goal is to partition the items among two bins of capacity $(r_1 + r_2)(S+uM)$, which means that no approximation is allowed.
+Therefore, we need to pre-process the items in some way.
+The technique we use is to inverse the item sizes.
+Even after inverting the items, we need an additional cardinality constraint enforcing that there are exactly $m_i$ items in bin $i$.} that is explained in the following section.